Contributing factors to onychomycosis

 There are a number of contributing factors to toe nail fungus.
 Many of the contributing factors have to do with our lifestyle and habits imposed by society.

-- No shirt, no shoe, no service.
+- No shirt, no shoes, no service.
 We've all seen the signs.
 But by wearing shoes we create a unique and somewhat hostile environment.
-The environment inside the shoe is dark, warm and damp.
+The environment inside the shoe is dark, warm, and damp.
 This is a perfect environment for the growth of fungus.

 What changes can you make to prevent toe nail fungus infections?
 Follow these simple tips: